alianza/portfolio-lea/content/pages/portfolio.md

   label: Read more on my Medium page
   link: https://medium.com/@leacandle
 ---
-This page features my academic and editorial experience.
-Reports and writing projects can be found under my portfolio.
-Read my CV here.
+This page features both my personal and published written work with Subbacultcha, Essay Skateboard Magazine, and other print work.